 One of the most challenging things about owning solid-body wooden dummies (vs laminated wood dummies) is trying to maintain the humidity so that they do not start checking (cracking).
+(Personally, I think you should get it out of your head that you will keep a solid-body dummy in perfect condition.
+Don’t even expect to.)
 If you are tired of maintaining the environment for your dummy, or simply don’t even want to try, here is an idea for you.

 Wood will always try to absorb or shed its water content to match that of the surrounding air.
 If the humidity in the air drops quickly, then the wood will try to expel its excess water content as well.
 This mechanism can cause warping/bending/swelling in thinner pieces of wood (especially in things like long poles), and checking in more substantial logs (due to the different type of cells from the tree shedding water at different rates and pulling apart as they contract).
 Again, the ONLY reason a dummy will crack is that the humidity dropped too fast for the wood to keep up (which is why drying wood is a prolonged process).